Inventorization of vendors

 When creating a new vendor there is two functions that enable you to more quickly document vendor information:

-• create from template: we have more than 3000 vendors and detail information stored in our system.
-When you choose this all information + linked data source are created in your account.
+- create from template: we have more than 3000 vendors and detail information stored in our system.
+When you choose this all information + linked system are created in your account.

 For some widely-used vendors, Kertos will automatically set their certificates for you.
 If there are none available for pre-setting, you can add certificates manually.